 After 2-3 months of no shaving whatsoever, I finally was able to produce something resembling a full face beard.
 Not grand Dan Bilzerian style yet, but still, a gigantic improvement to the scruff I used to have on my chin and top lip only.

-After keeping up with implementing these methods, I have seen improved growth day after day, so much so that I now have a bushy, thick, full mane.
+After keeping up with implementing these methods, I have seen faster beard growth day after day, so much so that I now have a bushy, thick, full mane.
 Something I know wasn’t originally written into my “genetics”.

 And today, I’m going to teach you exactly how to speed up beard growth and naturally stimulate the facial hair follicles to sprout NEW hairs out of them.
 I’m beyond confident that I can help your beard grow faster, and I hope you have the motivation to test it out and see for yourself.

 Before we get into the nuts and bolts of what helps beard grow faster, you need to know how beard and mustache growth happens in men in the first place.

 I’m sure you’re tempted to skip through this part, but you really shouldn’t.
 It’s important to understand what it is exactly what you’re doing.

 Most people think that beard growth would be exactly the same as the hair growth in the scalp area, but they couldn’t be more wrong.

 Surely, your whiskers follow the same anagen-catagen-telogen phasing, but the hair on top of your head is called non-hormonal hair, whereas the hair on your cheeks is hormone-driven androgenic-hair.

 To understand human facial hair growth we have to go back in time, back so much that we are still in the womb.

 During the pregnancy week, 22 (five months) is when the fetus forms all of its hair follicles.
 It’s when ALL of the ~5 million human hair follicles generate.